CreateRunPlan

 Target pace (optional)

 If you enter a goal pace — say, 5:30/km for a sub-4 hour marathon — the plan uses it to calculate every training pace in the plan.
 Your easy runs will be genuinely easy relative to that goal, your tempo runs will sit at lactate threshold, and your interval sessions will push beyond race pace.
-Without a target pace, the plan uses your experience level to estimate sensible defaults.
+Without a target pace, the plan keeps guidance effort-based and uses your current running baseline to stay realistic.

 Training days per week

 This sets your weekly schedule.
 If you can only run 3 days a week because of work or family, that's the plan you should follow — a 5-day plan you can't actually do is useless.
-You can pick a specific number or let the AI decide based on your experience and goal.
-The AI's default is conservative: it would rather you complete 4 solid days than skip sessions from a 6-day plan.
+You choose the number of training days, and the generated plan has to fit inside that weekly structure.

 Preferred long run day